malteranalytics/malteranalytics.github.io/_posts/2024-10-07-playoff-outcomes.md

 ![plot 16](/assets/images/2024-10-07-playoff-outcomes/image16.png)

-On to the NWSL, their first season was in 2013 and in 2021 they moved from a 4 team to a 6 team playoff.
+On to the NWSL, their first season was in 2013 and in 2021 they moved from a 4 team to a 6 team playoff, also single-elimination.
 With 10 champions thus far (no playoffs in 2020 because of Covid), there have been three 3s, a 4 and most recently, a 6 seed champion (NY/NJ Gotham FC).
 The NWSL has also had it's last 3 consecutive seasons without the 1 seed making the finals, with a 6 beating a 4, a 2 beating a 5, and a 3 beating a 4.
 The Portland Thorns lead the league with 3 championships (in 3 appearances), none of which have been as the playoff 1 seed.

 ![plot 17](/assets/images/2024-10-07-playoff-outcomes/image17.png)